MHendriF/bike-sharing-analysis/README.md

 # Bike-Sharing Analysis
-This project is a simple simple analysis using bike sharing dataset.
+This project is a simple data analysis using bike sharing dataset.

 ## How To Install
 1. Install Python